RAID Array Data Recovery

 - Failure of multiple SSDs

-- Multiple disk with unreadable sectors / bad blocks
+- Multiple disks with unreadable sectors / bad blocks

 - Corruption of the filesystem